 - White River National Forest - Sporting over 2 million acres of wooded areas and innumerable trails, this forest is also a haven for wildlife, courtesy of the White River.

 - Arches National Park - One of Utah's premiere attractions, this park gets its name from the hundreds of arch-shaped sandstone formations; be sure to snap a photo by the massive Delicate Arch, arguably the most iconic formation in the park.
+You might need to make a reservation for a timed-entry permit while visiting Arches National Park.
+Please check the national park's website for up-to-date information.

 - Canyonlands National Park - “Chiseled” by the Green and Colorado Rivers, this wondrous park boasts a variety of geological landscapes and the kinds of scenic vistas you can't find anywhere else in North America.